aditya786786/sales-analysis-dashboard/README.md

 ## 👤 About Me

-Hi, I'm **Aditya Tiwari**, a passionate data enthusiast and Power BI developer with a strong interest in creating business intelligence dashboards that uncover actionable insights.
+Hi, I'm **Aditya Tiwari**, a passionate data enthusiast and Power BI developer with a strong interest in creating business and data analysis dashboards that uncover actionable insights.

 Email: adityatiwari.at2000@gmail.com
 LinkedIn: [linkedin.com/in/aditya-tiwari-601306174](https://www.linkedin.com/in/aditya-tiwari-601306174/)